mmmarinho/ROS2_Tutorial/docs/source/create_python_package.rst

-Creating a Python package (using :code:`ament_python`)
+Creating a Python package (using :program:`ament_python`)
 ======================================================

 .. note::
    This is **NOT** the only way to build :code:`Python` packages in ROS2.

 Packages in ROS2 can either rely on :code:`CMake` or directly use setup tools available in :code:`Python`.
-For pure :code:`Python` projects, it might be easier to use :code:`ament_python`, so we start this tutorial with it.
+For pure :code:`Python` projects, it might be easier to use :program:`ament_python`, so we start this tutorial with it.

 Let us build the simplest of :code:`Python` packages and start from there.